 Anyone may file an opposition to registration within two months of the trademark being published in the Trademark Gazette.
-Once an opposition is filed with the JPO, the panel of trial examiners will consider whether it has merit
+Once an opposition is filed with the JPO, the panel of trial examiners will consider whether it has merit.

-The grounds for opposition are similar to the reasons for rejection in the examination stage (ie, lack of distinctiveness and unregistrability).
+The grounds for opposition are similar to those for rejection (ie, lack of distinctiveness and unregistrability).
+However, an opposition may also be filed if the trademark application conflicts with a prior application.